Lorena Alarcon-Casas Wright: UW Diabetes Institute

 At the UW Diabetes Institute, Wright is member of the UW Diabetes ECHO Project, a partnership between the University of Washington and Project ECHO (Extension for Community Healthcare Outcomes).
 Wright is part of a team of Endocrinologists and physicians from different medical specialties like Psychiatry and Emergency Medicine to increase primary care provider and clinic access for underserved people with Diabetes in the WWAMI (Washington, Wyoming, Alaska, Montana, Idaho) region.
 The ECHO Project offers classes and trainings for primary care providers on the use of technology to strengthen primary care teams and centers in rural and urban settings.
 In May 2017, Wright and Dr. Maura Garcia hosted a webinar with Project ECHO and the Migrant Clinicians Network on the importance of clinical teams and community leaders to help control Hypertension, a major complication in Diabetes.
 The online course mainly focused on cases of Diabetes in rural areas of Texas.

 LGBTQ+ Medicine

 In addition to serving people with Diabetes, Wright serves many transgender patients at Harborview Medical Center and UW Roosevelt.
 Wright provides gender affirming hormone therapy for transgender patients and teaches medical students, residents, and fellows about transgender care.
-Wright is passionate about serving the transgender community and is constantly inspired by her patients' courage and resilience throughout their therapy treatment.
+Wright serves the transgender community.
 She finds supporting her transgender patients towards their identified gender as a humbling and rewarding experience.